Investors

 Best Execution

 MiFID II stipulates that we act in the best interests of clients when providing execution services and maintain monitoring arrangements that demonstrate compliance.
-Trium must also make disclosures to allow clients to make informed choices between competing dealers by publishing reports (under RTS 28) on execution venue selection.

-Trium Best Execution Policy – May 2022
+Trium Best Execution Policy – June 2023

 TOP